Crendgrim/AutoHUD/README.md

 I personally really like the clean view of no visible HUD, but get frustrated by the limitations of using F1 mode.

+This is an opinionated rewrite of [Head-down Display](https://github.com/jadc/headdowndisplay/) that never got updated.

 ## Features
 * Toggle the whole HUD with a key binding.
 * Have parts of the HUD that haven't changed hide away.